statamic/v2-docs/content/collections/tags/assets.md

 id: 5b748a3f-be0e-41c1-8877-73f6b7ee1d0a
 title: Assets
 overview: >
-    Used to retrieve Assets data from the [Asset Fieldtype](/reference/fieldtypes/assets).
+    Used to retrieve Assets data from either an [Asset Fieldtype](/reference/fieldtypes/assets) or directly from an Container.
     Your site's Assets are managed and stored independently of your pages and entries and have a joined relationship through their `id`.
 [Learn more about Assets](/guides/assets).
-description: Fetch image/file Assets from an Assets field.
+description: Fetch image/file Assets from an Assets field or container.
+parameters:
+  -
+    name: field
+    type: tagpart
+    description: |
+      Not actually a parameter, but part of the tag.
+For example, `{{ assets:photos }}` where `photos` is the name of the field containing an array of asset IDs.
+  -
+    name: id|container
+    type: string
+    description: |
+      When retrieving assets directly from a container (_not_ through a field), this is the ID of the container.
+  -
+    name: folder
+    type: string
+    description: |
+      When retrieving assets directly from a container, this will let you target a specific folder.
 variables:
   -
     name: id